 PCDS Strategic Plan 2020

-The new five-year Strategic Plan was approved by the Board of Trustees in January, 2020, for full activation in the fall of 2020.
-Check back for regular updates beginning next school year.
+The five-year Strategic Plan was approved by the Board of Trustees in January, 2020, for full activation in the fall of 2020.
+For questions regarding the Strategic Plan please contact Roz Abero '89, Assistant Head of School.

 Since 1961, Phoenix Country Day School has been a trailblazer for educational excellence in Arizona, achieving recognition among the nation's best independent schools while still forging its own unique path in the southwest.
 Our studied and thoughtful approach to education has succeeded by every measure: engaged students and faculty, a nationally recognized academic program, robust co-curricular opportunities that have resulted in state and national championships, and thousands of accomplished graduates near and far.